raphamorim/raphamorim.github.com/_posts/2026-04-17-introducing-glyph-protocol-for-terminals.md

 ESC _ 25a1 ; q ; cp=E0A0 ; status=system ESC \
 ```

-`status` is a comma-separated list of the sources covering this codepoint — `system`, `glossary`, or both:
+`status` is a comma-separated list of the sources covering this codepoint:

 | `status=` value     | Meaning |
 |---------------------|---------|